-Greece: ADMIE stake sale tender possible in autumn26.
-May 2020. / SEE Energy News
+Greece: ADMIE stake sale tender possible in autumn, SEE Energy News

 The Energy Ministry’s discussions with State Grid Corp of China (SGCC), a minority stakeholder in ADMIE, and the main interested party, Italian Terna, are currently on ice due to the coronavirus pandemic.